-Flume teases new remix of Eiffel 65's 'Blue' | NME
+Flume teases new remix of Eiffel 65's 'Blue (Da Ba Dee)' | NME

 His most recent single, ‘The Difference‘, dropped earlier this year and features Toro Y Moi.
 This follows the 2019 release of his ‘Hi This Is Flume’ mixtape and his ‘Friends’ EP with Reo Cragun.

-Last year also saw the release of two standalone singles: ‘Rushing Back’ with Vera Blue and ‘Let You Know’ with London Grammar.
-No word yet on whether they’ll feature on this forthcoming album.
+Last year also saw the release of two standalone Flume singles: ‘Rushing Back’ with Vera Blue and ‘Let You Know’ with London Grammar.
+There is no word yet on whether they’ll feature on this forthcoming album.

 In the same appearance on Elkington’s podcast, Flume opened up about his previous struggles with anxiety and how it almost made him want to quit music.